-Knowing that I could earn $1,000 for a ministry I cared deeply about made it too tempting to pass up.
+I definitely hadn’t planned to run the half marathon that year, but knowing I could earn $1,000 for a ministry I cared deeply about made it too tempting to pass up.
 I talked to my husband, and then decided to sign up.

-Friday night, the night before the marathon, I was Instagramming the classic pre-race photo of my outfit when I asked my husband, “How long has it been since I raced?”
+On the Friday night before the marathon, I was Instagramming the classic pre-race photo of my running outfit when I asked my husband, “How long has it been since I raced?”

 He responded, “Two years.”

-“TWO YEARS?!
-I used to do about TEN races PER year!”
+“Two years?
+I used to do about 10 races per year!”

-I would have never guessed it had been that long.
-I couldn’t believe that I let years go by without doing something that I genuinely love to do.
+I would’ve never guessed it had been that long.
+I couldn’t believe I had let years go by without doing something I genuinely love to do.

 Over time, little by little, we stop doing the things we love.
-We don’t stop for any particular reason, but one crazy week follows another busy month and somehow years go by without a race.
-Then we realize we’ve moved on and left something behind—something we still love.
+It happens gradually, and not for any particular reason.
+But one crazy week follows another busy month, and somehow years go by without a race.
+Then, we realize we’ve moved on and left something behind—something we still love.

-People often experience this after attending church when it’s been a while or after a good sweaty workout when they’ve been idle for months.
-They say things like:
+People often experience this after attending church when it’s been a while, or after finishing a good sweaty workout when they’ve been idle for months.
+They’ll say things like: